easy-software-ufal/annotations_repos/search_projects_csharp/README.md

 pip install -r requirements.txt
 ```

-## Activate the virtual environment
+### Activate the virtual environment.

-If the virtual environment is not yet active, run:
+If the virtual environment has not been actived yet, run:

 **Linux**:
 ```terminal